hpjeonGIT/Tips/tip_totalview.md

 - In cray srun environment, select **parent srun** process, not **child srun** process
   - In regular mpirun environment, this might be different
   - Can attach MPMD as well

+## for openmpi version 5 or higher
+- orterun is not provided anymore while totalview will look for orterun
+- Make a symbolic link of orterun at bin folder using mpirun